Recommendations

 Without a coherent plot we join in as Simon the Monk(ey) and his canine companion go about their day, at a dance party and running from a tiger.
 Of particular interest is the risque topless female monkey with well developed breasts.

-The influence of Leslie Elton in Monkeydoodle can be felt in the way modern Animation films handle artistic bravery.
+The influence of Leslie Elton in Monkeydoodle can be felt in the way modern Short films handle artistic bravery.
 From the specific lighting choices to the pacing, this 1931 release set a high bar for atmospheric immersion.

 View Details